List of state highways in Louisiana (550–599): Louisiana Highway 591

+Louisiana Highway 591 (LA 591) runs 9.04 mi in Morehouse Parish.

 Louisiana Highway 592

+Louisiana Highway 592 (LA 592) runs 3.88 mi in Bastrop.

 Louisiana Highway 593

 Louisiana Highway 593 (LA 593) runs 17.23 mi in a north–south direction from LA 138 in Collinston to US 425 north of Bastrop.

 The route heads northwest from Collinston and shortly intersects LA 3079.
 It travels through sparsely populated areas until passing just west of the Morehouse Memorial Airport, entering the city of Bastrop.
 LA 593 intersects LA 139, and the two highways run concurrently into the center of town, becoming a one-way couplet at the Morehouse General Hospital.
 A few blocks later, LA 593 intersects the one-way couplet of US 165/US 425/LA 2, ending its concurrency with LA 139 and beginning one with US 425.
 The one-way couplet ends two blocks to the north, and LA 593 splits from US 425 soon afterward.
 North of town, LA 593 passes by the Morehouse Country Club, the Georgia Pacific Wildlife Management Area, and Bussy Brake, all to the west of the road.
 LA 593 loops back to the east and ends at a final junction with US 425.